 FAQs: Mediation, Divorce, and Parenting Solutions

-In litigation, each person hires a skilled attorney to present their case to a judge, who remains neutral and makes decisions from an outside perspective.
+In litigation, each person hires an attorney to present their case to a judge, who remains neutral and makes decisions from an outside perspective.

 Unfortunately, overloaded courts often prevent judges from fully understanding the people behind the case, leaving many feeling unheard or frustrated.

 Mediation gives you the chance to speak for yourself.
 No expert knows your life and family like you do.
-A mediator doesn’t make decisions for you but guides the conversation, ensures all voices are heard, and helps clarify information.
-If needed, additional professionals—like accountants, financial planners, or attorneys—can provide support so you feel confident making decisions.
+A mediator doesn’t make decisions for you but guides the conversation, ensures all voices are heard and helps clarify information.
+If needed, additional professionals such as, accountants, financial planners or attorneys, can provide support, so you feel confident making decisions.

 Yes.
 Mediation only works if both people can express themselves honestly.
-You need to feel comfortable sharing your needs and concerns in the same room.
-If you are unsure of what you truly want, that’s normal.
-A skilled mediator can guide you, offer options, and give you time to process your decisions.
+You need to feel comfortable sharing your concerns and needs in the same room.
+It's normal to feel unsure of what you truly want, but a skilled mediator can guide you, offer options and give you time to process your decisions.
 The goal is to create space where both parties can communicate openly and respectfully.

 In situations involving domestic violence, traditional litigation is usually safer.
 Mediation requires open communication, which can be difficult if one person fears retaliation.
 However, if you believe mediation is still the right choice, safeguards can be added, such as: